When the Cybertruck started hitting streets, Tesla owners thought they'd escaped one of the biggest headaches of car ownership: protecting the paint.

 - Water spots — Mineral deposits from hard water create permanent marks

-- Surface scratches — Stainless shows every fine scratch (just look at your kitchen fridge)
+- Surface scratches — Stainless shows every fine scratch (look at your kitchen fridge)

 - Brake dust — Iron particles embed in the metal